AlchemyCMS/alchemy_cms/README.md

 Rails Version
 -------------

-This version of Alchemy runs with Rails 3.2.6 only.
+This version of Alchemy runs with Rails 3.2.6+.

-If you are looking for a Rails 3.1 compatible version check the 2.1-stable branch.
+If you are looking for a Rails 3.1 compatible version check the 2.2-stable branch.

 If you are looking for a Rails 3.0 compatible version check the 2.0-stable branch.